Anabolic steroids

 Anabolic steroids are banned in competitive sport.
 Using them can result in fines, suspensions or permanent bans.

-Can steroids be used safely?
+Can anabolic steroids be used safely?

-- always use clean needles to reduce the risk of HIV, hepatitis B and hepatitis C, and other blood-borne viruses — never share needles with other people
+- Always use clean needles to reduce the risk of HIV, hepatitis B and hepatitis C, and other blood-borne viruses — never share needles with other people.

-- do not combine anabolic steroids with caffeine or alcohol (which remove water from the body), or with other drugs such as amphetamines
+- Do not combine anabolic steroids with caffeine or alcohol (which remove water from the body), or with other drugs such as amphetamines.

 Resources and support

-- You can also call the National Alcohol and Other Drug Hotline on 1800 250 015.
+For telephone counselling and advice call the National Alcohol and Other Drug Hotline on 1800 250 015.

 Learn more here about the development and quality assurance of healthdirect content.

-Last reviewed: June 2021
+Last reviewed: October 2023